 Nerf is absolutely right when they claim that Hyper blasters can fire Hyper rounds at up to 110 feet per second.
-Under perfect circumstances, that is achievable.
-Hyper blasters do indeed fire with excellent speed, which is probably because of the design of the rounds.
+Under ideal circumstances, that is achievable.
+Hyper blasters do indeed fire with excellent speed, probably because of the design of the rounds.

 That is probably also because of the design and the materials of the rounds, which would mean that future releases in the Hyper series will likely not offer much improvement.

 With that in mind, I must say that I do like the new Hyper series.
-They are great-looking guns that are fun to shoot with, but they are not perfect.
-It’s just a pity that Rival is so good that it’s almost impossible to meet that same standard.
+They are great-looking guns that are fun to shoot with, but they’re far from perfect.
+It’s a pity that Rival is so good that it’s almost impossible to meet that same standard.

-So, by all means, get yourself one or more Hyper blasters.
-In all likelihood, you will like them, as long as you don’t compare them to Rival.
+By all means, get yourself one or more Hyper blasters.
+In all likelihood, you will like them as long as you don’t compare them to Rival.

-Right now, Nerf has three blasters available in the Hyper series.
+Right now, Nerf has six blasters available in the Hyper series.

-In this section, I am going to discuss these blasters in more detail, starting with the best one, the Hyper Rush-40.
+In this section, I am going to share the top three, starting with the best one, the Hyper Rush-40.